 The IRS provides Schedule C to report income and losses from a business or sole proprietorship.
 The form gathers data on your income and subtracts your expenses to arrive at your total taxable income for the year.

 Statutory Employees and Schedule C

-A statutory employee is a contractor who still has statutory deductions taken from each paycheck.
-This employee sees Social Security and Medicare taxes withheld, so there’s no need to pay self-employment taxes.
-But if you’re a statutory employee, you still need to file a Schedule C.
+Self-employed professionals aren’t the only ones who have to file a Schedule C with their tax returns.
+Some W-2 employees must do so as well if their W-2 forms bear a check in the box that states that they're a statutory employee.
+This is a contractor who has statutory deductions taken from each paycheck.
+This employee sees that Social Security and Medicare taxes have been withheld, so there’s no need to pay self-employment taxes.
+But they should still file a Schedule C.

 Read More: Self Employed Tax Classifications